It's great that you're here!

 Explanation of procedure

-What is a special pregnancy loss workup?
+How does a special recurrent pregnancy loss work-up happen?

 1